Qatar Post-Doctoral Fellowship

 - Dissertation outline and sample chapter

-- Course proposal for seminar
+- Course proposal for seminar, to include detailed description and syllabus

 Please submit all application materials to Academic Jobs Online by December 15, 2013.